Pheonixxx27/CUBE_Assignment/README.md

-# ReactJs Internship Assignment
+# CUBE Fulltime Assignment

-This is the assignment for Reactjs Internship Application.
+This is the assignment for Fulltime Hiring for Cubehq.ai.

 ### Installation and Usage